Canada, Taiwan to begin formal talks to spur foreign investments

+Taiwan has been seeking greater diplomatic and moral support from major Western democracies, like Canada, as it faces growing military and political pressure from China to give in to Beijing's sovereignty claims over the island.
+As part of that Taiwan has been seeking more trade deals with Western countries.

+In a call with Taiwan's top trade negotiator John Deng on Tuesday, Canadian Trade Minister Mary Ng discussed Taipei and Ottawa working together to secure new investment opportunities to support sustainable growth and ensure good jobs on both sides.

+The talks about a so-called "Foreign Investment Promotion and Protection Arrangement" aligns with Ottawa's plan to increase trade and influence in the fast-growing Indo-Pacific region.

+The Taiwanese foreign ministry in a statement called it "positive progress" and said Taipei would work to complete the negotiations as soon as possible.

+Late last year, Ottawa announced its long-awaited Indo-Pacific strategy that included C$2.3 billion spending to boost military and cyber security to deal with what it called a "disruptive" China.

-The negotiations are likely to irk China, which views self-governing Taiwan as its own territory and has sour relations with Canada.
+Beijing views self-governing Taiwan as its own territory and has sour relations with Canada.
 Taiwan strongly rejects China's sovereignty claims.

-Ng and Deng spoke about strengthening trade and "the value of creating greater access to investment potential for businesses of all sizes and sectors in Canada and Taiwan", said a statement by the Canadian trade ministry.

-The talks about what the trade ministry called a "Foreign Investment Promotion and Protection Arrangement" are part of Canada's plan to increase trade and influence in the fast-growing Indo-Pacific region.

-Late last year, Ottawa announced its long-awaited strategy for the region that included C$2.3 billion spending to boost military and cyber security, and a plan to deal with what it called a "disruptive" China.

-"By beginning formal negotiations with Taiwan towards a Foreign Investment Promotion and Protection Arrangement, we are working to secure new opportunities for investment to support sustainable growth, establish new collaborations, and ensure good, well-paying jobs," Ng said in the statement.
+Taiwan, like China, has applied to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

 Trade between Canada and Taiwan totaled C$10.2 billion in 2021, up from C$7.4 billion in 2020, according to official figures.